Brandy Norwood: 2015–2020: Broadway and B7

 In 2019, Norwood was honored with the BMI President's Award at the BMI R&B/Hip-Hop Awards, organized by Broadcast Music, Inc. In June, she appeared on Canadian singer Daniel Caesar's second album Case Study 01, lending vocals to their duet "Love Again".
 Released as a single, it earned them a Grammy Award nomination for Best R&B Performance at the 62nd awards ceremony and reached the top of the Billboard Adult R&B Songs chart, becoming Norwood's first song to do so.
 In September 2019, she released the buzz single "Freedom Rings" which was released to coincide with the 25th anniversary of her self-titled debut album. in August 2019, Norwood revealed she had been in the recording studio working on a song with Justin Timberlake, Ray J and Pharrell Williams.
 However, the song remained unreleased.

-Norwood's seventh studio album B7, her first album in eight years, was released in July 2020.
+Norwood's seventh album B7, her first album in eight years, was released in July 2020.
 Her first project as an independent artist, it was released through her own label Brand Nu Inc., with distribution handled by eOne Music.
 A departure from her previous work, Norwood co-wrote and co-produced the majority of the album, which was chiefly produced by Darhyl Camper.
 The release was preceded by lead single "Baby Mama" featuring Chance the Rapper.
 B7 debuted at number 12 on the Billboard 200, also reaching number 2 on UK R&B Albums.
 The album received generally positive reviews from critics, with numerous publications including it on their lists of the best albums of 2020, and earned a nomination in the Album of the Year category at the 2020 Soul Train Awards.

 In August 2020, Norwood and Monica battled in the webcast series Verzuz.
 Filmed at Tyler Perry Studios in Atlanta, Georgia, it was watched by a record-breaking 1.2 million viewers on the Instagram live stream alone.
 BET listed the moment as number 1 on its list of "The 20 Most OMG Viral Moments of 2020".
 Two months later, Norwood performed a medley at the Billboard Music Awards, which were held at the Dolby Theatre in Los Angeles, California.